JarbasHiveMind/HiveMind-community-docs/docs/introduction.md

 hivemind supports ssl connections, and will even auto generate self signed certificates, however self signed certificates are [unsafe](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)

-managing ssl certificates at home can get messy really fast, as part of the [registration process](https://github.com/JarbasHiveMind/HiveMind-core/blob/dev/examples/add_keys.py) you can set an optional  `crypto_key` (must be 16 chars in lenght) and the hivemind will [AES encrypt](https://github.com/JarbasHiveMind/HiveMind-core/blob/dev/jarbas_hive_mind/utils/__init__.py#L137) every payload.
+managing ssl certificates at home can get messy really fast, as part of the [registration process](https://jarbashivemind.github.io/HiveMind-community-docs/pairing/) the hivemind will AES encrypt every payload.
 This makes ssl essentially optional

 - step 1: install the [local webchat](https://github.com/JarbasHiveMind/HiveMind-webchat)
 - step 2: open `http://{ip_address}:9090` in your browser
 - step 3: :tada:

-NOTE: currently this `crypto_key` is assumed to be pre shared out of band to ensure a human in the loop, there will be [other options](https://github.com/JarbasHiveMind/poorman_handshake) coming soon
+NOTE: currently device `password` is assumed to be pre shared out of band to ensure a human in the loop
 ______________

 #### the hivemind authenticates the messagebus